dewanwahid/heuristic_algo_cograph_editing/README.md

 In addition to the heuristic algorithm, the implementation of max-agree and min-error versions of the exact CoE problems given in the follows: `src\exact_algos\exact_coe_max.py` (max-aggre) and `src\exact_algos\exact_coe_min.py` (min-error).

+For more definition of the problem and algorithms, please follow the referecne paper.

 If you have any questions, feel free to email at dfwahid@gmail.com